KEA12/valorant-rpc/README.md

   - If VALORANT is already opened, you can still run the .exe and it will overtake your Discord status
   - The program automatically exits once the VALORANT process is closed

 ## Issues or Problems
-  - Make an [issue](https://github.com/KEA12/valorant-rpc/issues) or feel free to open a [pull request](https://github.com/KEA12/valorant-rpc/pulls) :)
+  - Open an [issue](https://github.com/KEA12/valorant-rpc/issues) or feel free to open a [pull request](https://github.com/KEA12/valorant-rpc/pulls) :)

 ## Can I get banned?
   - No!
-The program does not give you any advantage whatsoever and does not modify the game process or files.
-You only have access to already known information.
+The program does not give you any advantage whatsoever and does not modify the game process or files, neither does it display anything on your screen.

+## I wish to exit the Program
+  - If (for whatever reason) you want to close the RPC program, simply run the .exe again while it's already running and it will ask you if you want to close all RPC instances, while leaving VALORANT open

 ## Disclaimer